Mohammad Reza Pahlavi: Nationalization of oil and 1953 Iranian coup d'état

 Before the attempted coup, the American Embassy in Tehran reported that Mosaddegh's popular support remained robust.
 The Prime Minister requested direct control of the army from the Majlis.
-Given the situation, alongside the strong personal support of Conservative Prime Minister Winston Churchill and Foreign Secretary Anthony Eden for covert action, the American government gave the go-ahead to a committee, attended by the Secretary of State John Foster Dulles, Director of Central Intelligence Allen Dulles, Kermit Roosevelt Jr., Loy W. Henderson, and Secretary of Defense Charles Erwin Wilson.
+Given the situation, alongside the strong personal support of Conservative Prime Minister Winston Churchill and Foreign Secretary Anthony Eden for covert action, the American government gave the go-ahead to a committee, attended by the Secretary of State John Foster Dulles, Director of Central Intelligence Allen Dulles, Kermit Roosevelt Jr., Loy W. Henderson, and Secretary of defense Charles Erwin Wilson.
 Roosevelt returned to Iran on 13 July 1953, and again on 1 August 1953, in his first meeting with the king.
 A car picked him up at midnight and drove him to the palace.
 He lay down on the seat and covered himself with a blanket as guards waved his driver through the gates.
 The Shah got into the car and Roosevelt explained the mission.
 The CIA bribed him with $1 million in Iranian currency, which Roosevelt had stored in a large safe—a bulky cache, given the then-exchange rate of 1,000 rial to 15 US dollars.

 Meanwhile, the Communists staged massive demonstrations to hijack Mosaddegh's initiatives, and the United States actively plotted against him.
 On 16 August 1953, the right wing of the Army attacked.
 Armed with an order by the Shah, it appointed General Fazlollah Zahedi as prime minister.
 A coalition of mobs and retired officers close to the Palace executed this coup d'état.
 They failed dismally and the Shah fled the country to Baghdad, and then to Rome.
 Ettelaat, the nation's largest daily newspaper, and its pro-Shah publisher, Abbas Masudi, criticised him, calling the defeat "humiliating".

 During the Shah's time in Rome, a British diplomat reported that the monarch spent most of his time in nightclubs with Queen Soraya or his latest mistress, writing, "He hates taking decisions and cannot be relied on to stick to them when taken.
 He has no moral courage and succumbs easily to fear".
-To get him to support the coup, his twin sister Princess Ashraf—who was much tougher than him and publicly questioned his manhood several times—visited him on 29 July 1953 to berate him into signing a decree dismissing Mossaddegh.
+To get him to support the coup, his twin sister Princess Ashraf—who was much tougher than him and publicly questioned his manhood several times—visited him on 29 July 1953 to berate him into signing a decree dismissing Mosaddegh.